 Term of Office: two years

 The OFWIM Bylaws State in Section 11: “The treasurer shall monitor and report on the finances of the Organization, its bank account and collection of annual dues.
-The treasurer will also provide the president with a list of paid up members at the beginning of the annual business meeting.
-The treasurer also serves as the Vice-Chair of the Membership and Outreach Committee.”
+The treasurer will also provide the president with a list of paid up members at the beginning of the annual business meeting.”

 Upon election to the position: